malin84/transportation_networks_of_china/README.md

 ### Segment-Year Level Information

 The file `seg_year_MMMM.csv` contains the segment-year level information.
 In the current version, the only variable that varies at this level is the usage type of railroads.
 Several railroads switched between "mixed-use" and "freight-only" during our sample period.
-Each row in the file refers to a segment.
+Each row in the file refers to a **segment**.
 The columns are as follows:

 1. `seg_id`: the unique segment id.
 2. `year_type_YYYY`: the usage type of the segment in the year `YYYY.` `type= none` indicates that the road or railroad was no longer used that year.

 ### Segment-Pixel Mapping
-The file `seg_pixel_MMMM.csv` contains the mapping between segments and pixels for mode `MMMM`.
-Each row in the file refers to a pixel.
+The file `seg_pixel_MMMM.csv` contains the mapping between segments and pixels for mode `MMMM.` Each row in the file refers to a **pixel**.
 The columns are as follows:

 1. `seg_id`: the unique id of the segment to which the pixel belongs.
 2. `long`: the longitude of the pixel.